Bock New Year’s Black-Eyed PeasBy Steve Denney

 - Add chopped garlic and sauté for another minute or so.
 Add smoked paprika, cumin, chili powder and stir to incorporate.

-- Add black-eyed peas, beer and chicken stock and bring just to a boil.
+- Add black-eyed peas, German-style bock and chicken stock and bring just to a boil.

 - Reduce heat to medium low to low and let simmer uncovered for 1 hour, stirring occasionally, or until the peas are tender.